Ask Slashdot: Which Businesses Will Go Away In the Next 10 Years? - Slashdot

 For reference, NBC's list was: Record stores; Camera film manufacturing; Crop dusters; Gay bars; Newspapers; Pay phones; Used bookstores; Piggy banks; Telemarketing; Coin-operated arcades.

 Mozilla will likely disappear before Google.
-(Score:1)
+(Score:2, Interesting)

 I think it'd be far more likely for Mozilla to disappear long before Google does.